iec 60309 power cords

 Basically, this standard ensures that the power whips you use for hardware are secure.
 Additionally, this safeguards the integrity of your hardware.

 While the names and standard of power whips are important ways to classify them, understanding what color is associated with the cable and its important features is simpler.
+Colors are simpler to memorize than names, making wire color coding a faster, more manageable method for novice technicians and data center managers.
 Using a color-coding system over names makes this information more readily available to working professionals.

 Conventions